Jungyoonlim/jungyoonlim/README.md

+Artist and Engineer.
 Interests in Paintings, Computer Vision, Real-time 3D, 3D Modeling, Perception Software for Robotics.

 ## Find Me
 - <a href="https://limjungyoon.com/">Website</a>